Safety regulators open probe on Ford Taurus

-(Reuters) - U.S. safety regulators have opened an investigation into an estimated 360,000 Ford Motor Co Taurus sedans for a potential problem with the throttle getting stuck in an open position.
+(Reuters) - Safety regulators have opened an investigation into an estimated 360,000 Ford Motor Co (F.N) Taurus sedans for a potential problem with the throttle getting stuck in an open position.

 The National Highway Traffic Safety Administration said it had opened a preliminary investigation in the Taurus cars from model years 2005 and 2006 after receiving 14 consumer complaints alleging incidents of a stuck throttle resulting from cruise control cable detachment.